the-potatoeyo/the-potatoeyo/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I ain't just a video game designer, I'm also a musician who creates instrumental music since October 2018 (first release in February 2019), Scratch programmer (since January 4, 2017 although I have used Scratch since October 2016), 3D animator and 3D modeler, video game texture editor/maker, gamer, Rubik's Cube collector, CD collector, and YouTuber.
+I ain't just a video game designer, I'm also a musician who creates instrumental music since October 2018 (first release in February 2019), Scratch programmer (since January 4, 2017 and retired on March 2024 although I have used Scratch since October 2016), 3D animator and 3D modeler, video game texture editor/maker, gamer, Rubik's Cube collector, CD collector, and YouTuber.
 (Phew, that's a lot of words!)

-- I make music on LMMS 1.3 and FL Studio 21 (Fruity Edition)
+- I make music on LMMS and FL Studio (Fruity Edition)
 - I make animations on Blender (Steam version), used to make 2D animations on Scratch and Krita but now I pretty much make mainly 3D animations on Blender
 - I program games since 2016.
 Used to program games from 2017-2021 at my very best on Scratch until I eventually lost interest and moved on to making 3D games on Blender.
 Although I still make projects on Scratch, just not as usually and mainly music players and my own news posts on daily things.
 I would've wanted to become a Unity developer, but since their new changes have gotten the best of that, I deleted my Unity account and projects completely and walked back to UPBGE.
-I am a total noob at text coding, I only know how to tweak Python and HTML/CSS code especially on Tynker.
+I am a total noob at text coding, I only know how to tweak HTML/CSS code and particularly for LMMS UI themes.
 - I make videos on YouTube since I got my channel and some of my videos there are even older than my channel because I have been storing a few over 2022.

 - Scratch - (since January 4, 2017 - have barely been active but still there)